wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Two other important character-based methods for tree building exist: *maximum likelihood* (ML) analysis and *Bayesian Inference* (BI).
 Both differ from parsimony analysis in that they do not merely count differences (as in parsimony analysis) but are based on explicit models of character evolution and operate in a probability framework.
-ML will be discussed in Chapter 6 below; BI is beyond the scope of this course and will therefore not be treated here.
+ML will be discussed in section [Maximum likelihood tree building](MLtreebuilding) below; BI is beyond the scope of this course and will therefore not be treated here.

 ### Distance-based

 The other main approach to tree building is *clustering*, which is distance-based, and is widely used in several applications, for instance in visualising BLAST searches as Neighbor Joining trees.
 Distance-based means that instead of comparing one character at a time across all sequences in the MSA, only pairwise comparisons of entire sequences are made (i.e. all characters are compared at once), for all possible sequence pairs in the MSA (Fig 4.3 below).
-Pairwise comparisons yield pairwise distances, which can be ultrametric or Euclidean (see Box 2).
+Pairwise comparisons yield pairwise distances, which can be ultrametric or Euclidean (see [Box 2](w3box2)).
 Keep in mind that the relation between Distance ($D$) and Similarity ($S$) is

 $$